pechajobs/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 What might go wrong and what can OpenPecha do to reduce those risks?
 What unanswered questions do you have, if any?

-## 9. Goals
+## 9. Deliverables

-What does success look like?
-List and prioritize high-level goals.
+List and prioritize high-level deliverables.
 Include metrics if necessary.
 If the metrics aren't obvious, explain why they are important.

+- First deliverable

 ## 10. Timeline

 When should PechaJobs finish this job?
 List the deadlines for completing the key work phases involved in this project.

+# Next steps:

+List anything that the client or job manager need to do or find out before this RFJ is accepted.

+- [ ] First task